-The standard unit of potential difference and electromotive force in the International System of Units(SI), formally defined to be the difference of electric potential between two points of a conductor carrying a constant current of one ampere, when the power dissipated between these points is equal to one watt.
+The standard unit of voltage or potential difference and electromotive force in the International System of Units(SI), is formally defined to be the difference of electric potential between two points of a conductor carrying a constant current of one ampere, when the power dissipated between these points is equal to one watt.

 To give an idea of the voltages which are likely to be encountered, a CB radio will usually operate from a supply of around 12 volts (12 V).
 The cells used in domestic batteries have a voltage of around 1.5 volts.
 Rechargeable Nickel Cadmium cells have a slightly smaller voltage of 1.2 volts, but can normally be used interchangeably with the non-rechargeable types.